 This took the twins by surprise.
 Rinnick gulped.
 “You mean, like a monster?”

-“Twipple might actually be on to something,” remarked Finnick.
+“Twipple might actually be on to something,” said Finnick.
 “If it is a monster then we ought to go before it makes a meal of us.”

 “You really think so?” squeaked Rinnick.
 The twins crept back from the shore as the thought sank in, and they bounded onto the rocky embankment.